KaziRuholKabir/Self-Practicing-Android-Project/README.md

  <h2 id="#technology">3.
 Technology</h2>

 <p>&nbsp;</p>
-<p><strong>Proposed Technology Stack:</strong></p>
+<p><strong>Technology Stack:</strong></p>
-<p>I proposed to Build mark sheet app by using Android studio 4.2.2 .
+<p>I have used Android studio 4.2.2 .
 Which is the latest version of android studio.
 Android studio is one of the most popular and a complete software to build android applications.
 For my Front end I decided to use xml to design my front end.
 For backend I decided to use java programming language.
 And for database I decided to use Firebase.</p>
 <p>&nbsp;</p>